 Richmond Natural Medicine Practitioners with Methylation and MTHFR Gene Mutation:

 Dr. Leah Hollon, Naturopathic Doctor and Co-Owner or Richmond Natural Medicine has attended intensive training on MTHFR Gene Mutations.
 She continues to perform extensive research and study in this area.
 She is one of only several doctors in Virginia with training.
+Click HERE to learn more about Dr. Leah Hollon.

 Dr. Katie Lundberg, Naturopathic Doctor and Licensed Acupuncturist at Richmond Natural Medicine and has also attended training on MTHFR Gene Mutations.
+Click HERE to learn more about Dr. Katie Lundberg.

 For more information on having an appointment with Dr. Hollon or Dr. Lundberg to discuss your concerns about Gene Mutations please visit our book an appointment page.